ps73/hono-upload/README.md

 A memory efficient upload handler for hono using streaming and [busboy](https://github.com/mscdex/busboy).

+> [!WARNING]
+> This is an early version of the package.
+Might have issues and breaking changes.

 ## Installation

 ```bash
 npm install hono-upload
 ```

+## Limitations

+- Currently only supports single file uploads
+- Currently only supports multipart/form-data requests

 ## Example Usage